InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 connections are sufficiently accurate to place an individual on the same block as an action.
 This information can be accessible to law enforcement through a subpoena.

-All phones have an option for **"airplane mode,"** which disables *all* radios.
-This feature was created for travel in an airplane, out of a concern that phones would interfere with the plane's operation.
-Today it is a reliable way for you to disable all three radios with one button: WiFi, Bluetooth, and mobile carrier.
-There are some slight caveats, detailed in the iPhone and Android setup instructions, below.
+Both iOS and Android phones have a feature named **"airplane mode,"** to quickly disable some of the radios.
+The exact behavior depends on which type of phone you have, so see the appropriate iOS or Android

 ## Intrusion Protection
 If you attend an action, there is a risk that your phone may be seized by police.
 They will